Does Kratom Interact With Hydromorphone?

 Hydromorphone is on the World Health Organization’s List of Essential Medicines and is available as a generic medication.

-Hydromorphone is prescribed to treat severe pain, usually the kind that has not responded well to alternative treatments.
+Hydromorphone is prescribed to treat severe chronic pain, usually the kind that has not responded well to alternative treatments.

-Since it is such a powerful compound with a substantial risk of adverse effects, you shouldn’t use hydromorphone except in severe cases like cancer.
+Since it is a powerful compound with a substantial risk of adverse effects, you shouldn’t use hydromorphone except in severe cases like cancer.

-Although there are differences, hydromorphone possesses a similar profile to other opioid analgesics such as morphine and oxycodone.
+Although there are differences, hydromorphone possesses a similar profile to other opioid analgesics, such as morphine and oxycodone.

 Hydromorphone is usually given to patients that respond negatively to morphine .